Corruption and Extortion in Italian

 No, it’s got nothing to do with being banged on the head, just in case you were wondering.
 That would be far too simple.
 Such a definition simply would not sit comfortably with the Italian propensity for complexity.
 OK, I admit it, I was not too sure what this ‘concussione’ word was all about either.

-So I asked my lawyers; not my lawyers as such, but the ones I’m teaching to write more respectably in English; and they kindly explained the difference, only after tracking the word down in an Italian law dictionary and some discussion.
-To be fair to them, they are mainly civil, not criminal lawyers.
+So I asked my lawyers; not my lawyers as such, but the ones I’m teaching to write more respectably in English; and they kindly explained the difference, though only after tracking the word down in an Italian law dictionary and some discussion.
+To be fair to them, they are mainly civil, not criminal law specialists.

 In a moment, I’ll tell you a little more about the funny ‘concussione’ word, but first, a little revision.